mgumz/vopher/README.md

 Yep, nothing to see on this front here .. yet.
 I need some means to exchange messages between vim and vopher in an asyncronous way, without the need for +clientserver.
-I am also not so sure that the effort on integrating *vopher* into the Vim-ui is really worth it: I use *vim* as my text editor, not as a means to constantly updating and managing the plugins I use.
-Thus, I consider using *vopher* a rare case.
-Using the command line outside of *vim* is fine for me right now.
+I am also not so sure that the effort on integrating `vopher` into the Vim-ui is really worth it: I use `vim` as my text editor, not as a means to constantly updating and managing the plugins I use.
+Thus, I consider using `vopher` a rare case.
+Using the command line outside of `vim` is fine for me right now.

 > Why??

-*pathogen* (which is what I use) has no means on it's own to acquire plugins.
+`pathogen` (which is what I use) has no means on it's own to acquire plugins.

-*vundle* needs *git*.
+`vundle` needs `git`.
 It fetches the whole history of any plugin.
 I am not interested in the history, I am just interested in a certain snapshot for a certain vim-plugin.
-In addition to that: the installation of *git* on Windows takes up ~ 250mb.
+In addition to that: the installation of `git` on Windows takes up ~ 250mb.
 The sum of my vim-plugins take up ~ 4mb.

-*Neobundle* depends on *git* or *svn*.
+*Neobundle* depends on `git` or `svn`.

-> But why not use curl??
-Or python???
-Or ruby???
+> Why not use curl/python/ruby???

-*curl* is easy to install and available everywhere.
+`curl` is easy to install and available everywhere.
 But it's a bit stupid on it's own.
-I would have to write a lot of what *vopher* does on it's own in a real programming language 'x'.
+I would have to write a lot of what `vopher` does on it's own in a real programming language 'x'.
 Or VimL (vimscript).
 Which would lead to even more code and maybe an additional interpreter which might need even more stuff.
 On Windows the curl-binary which supports https weighs ~ 1.6mb.
 A python installer for Windows weighs ~ 17mb, installed ~ 60mb.
 Yeah, one could create a standalone binary with something like *PyInstaller*.
-This does not give anything substantially better than the *golang* binary and it's builtin network- and concurrent powers.
+This does not give anything substantially better than the `golang`-produced binary and it's builtin networking and concurrency powers.

-> But Python and Ruby are just a `brew install` away?
+> But Python and Ruby are just a `brew install` away!

 Yep.
 If you are working mostly on the same platform you can get very comfortable with your nice and cosy environment.
 If you switch platform